sematext/docs/docs/monitoring/transaction-tracing.md

 ### What is Transaction Tracing

 Transaction tracing lets one trace code execution from beginning to end.
- It also enabled [Database Operations](database-operations) reporting.
+ It also enables [Database Operations](database-operations) reporting.
 In case of SPM, transaction tracing can also cross applications, networks, and servers.
 For example, you can trace code execution from a beginning of an HTTP request made to a web application through any calls this web